 The department offers a variety of courses, intended to accommodate a variety of backgrounds and interests.
 We offer several courses that introduce elementary statistical methods, including courses specifically designed for business students and for students studying the life sciences.
 More advanced courses provide solid introductions to important methodologies, such as Applied Linear Models and Bayesian Theory & Data Analysis.
 They include both applied courses, dedicated to practical methods for exploring and analyzing data, and theoretical courses, dedicated to the fundamental principles that underlie statistical methodology.
 We encourage prospective students to contact our faculty to learn more about our undergraduate degrees and graduate degrees as well as the courses we teach.

-The Department of Statistics is currently housed in Informatics East.
-The main office is in room 104; please stop by and meet our faculty and staff!
+The Department of Statistics is currently housed in Myles Brand Hall.
+The main office, room E104, is located in the east wing; please stop by and meet our faculty and staff!